InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-guidance-group.md

 ## Known Instances

-- A large, highly regulated, financial organization is planning to implement a TC Steering Group to provide broad guidelines and guard rails as part of their InnerSource initiative.
+- A large, highly regulated, financial organization is planning to implement a Trusted Committer Steering Group to provide broad guidelines and guard rails as part of their InnerSource initiative.

 ## Rationale